-The 9 Things Your Next Blog or Article Needs In Order to Click, Convert & Connect
+The 10 Things Your Next Blog or Article Needs In Order to Click, Convert & Connect

 Have you ever read a blog that simply flopped?
 It either left you hanging, turned you off with grammatical errors, or just did not meet your expectations based on the title or link that you clicked.

-The components below incorporate a variety of strategies and perspectives - customer psychology, SEO, and more.
-Taking a bird's eye view of a blog's larger purpose and goals and then breaking it down into the smaller parts is the foundation of a strong holistic marketing strategy.
+The components below incorporate a variety of strategies and perspectives - customer psychology, content design, SEO, and more.
+Taking a bird's eye view of content and then breaking it down into the smaller parts, is the foundation of a strong holistic marketing strategy.

-1. An Interesting & Original Topic
+1. An Interesting & Original Topic & Outline

 2. A Long-form Headline

 Crafting a ETA or ETC click-worthy headline is an art and despite popular belief, clever and catchy ones don't always win.
 What's more important than creating click-bait is providing clarity.
 Give as much detail as possible to create interest & intrigue.
 There's even research to prove it this tactic increases engagement.

 Components of a strong blog title - the Four U's:

 USEFUL.Use research-backed keywords and phrases (aka "long-tail keywords") that are the most likely to appear in search results and appeal to your target.
 What vocab resonates with your reader?